rumca-js/Internet-Places-Database/README.md

  - I might suspect that a page is notorious, I may flag it with a tag, like "piracy", but it may not be true
  - If page content is obnoxious, it can, and possible should be demoted
  - I do not always follow these rules strictly

+The goal is to check how "wide" the Internet is, not how "deep" individual places are!

 # I do not have resources to verify all links